-Somerset Council have revealed that Halloween celebrations lead to a frightening 146 tonnes of extra food waste in the two weeks that followed Halloween last year.
+Somerset Council has revealed that Halloween celebrations lead to a frightening 146 tonnes of extra food waste in the 2 weeks that followed Halloween last year.
 That’s equivalent to a 19% increase in food waste recycled after the festivities.

 Councillor Richard Wilkins, Somerset Council’s Executive Member for Transport and Waste Services said: